lmsace/lmsace-connect-woocommerce/README.md

 > **Note:** Make sure the **Woocommerce** is correctly installed.

-1. Clone Project Git repository in any of your preferred locations.

-2. Rename the folder name to '**lmsace-connect**'.
+1. Download the plugin file [lmsace-connect-woocommerce.zip](http://www.lmsace.com/plugins/downloads/lmsace-connect-woocommerce.zip)

-3. Next login as Site Administrator
+2. Next login as Site Administrator

-4. Go to '*Plugins*' -> '*Add New*' -> '*Upload Plugin*', On here upload the plugin zip '**lmsace-connect.zip**'.
+3. Go to '*Plugins*' -> '*Add New*' -> '*Upload Plugin*', On here upload the plugin zip '**lmsace-connect.zip**'.

-5. Click the "**Instal Now**" button.
+4. Click the "**Instal Now**" button.

 > You will get a **success message** once the plugin is installed successfully.

-6. By clicking the "**Activate**" button on the success page, Plugin will be activated and you will redirect to Your dashboard.
+5. By clicking the "**Activate**" button on the success page, Plugin will be activated and you will redirect to Your dashboard.

 ### Installation steps using Git.

-1. Clone **LMSACE Connect** plugin Git repository into the folder '*plugins*'.
+1. Clone [**LMSACE Connect WooCommerce**](https://github.com/lmsace/lmsace-connect-woocommerce) plugin Git repository into the folder '*plugins*'.

 > '*Your root diroctory*' -> '*wp-content*' -> '*plugins*'.